PlutoZhang/Zowe-docs/topics/editionnotice.md

 # Edition notice

-This edition applies to the Closed Beta of Project Giza and to all subsequent releases and modifications until otherwise indicated in new editions.
+This edition applies to the Closed Beta of Project Zoe and to all subsequent releases and modifications until otherwise indicated in new editions.

 © Copyright International Business Machines Corporation 2018.